ray-project/ray/doc/source/ray-observability/ray-metrics.rst

 Customize prometheus export port
 --------------------------------

+Ray by default provides the service discovery file, but you can directly scrape metrics from prometheus ports.
-It's also possible to customize the port that metrics gets exposed through `ray start`.
+To do that, you may want to customize the port that metrics gets exposed to a pre-defined port.

 .. code-block:: bash